The Brent-WTI spread

 Although far below its 2011 peak, the Brent-WTI spread has risen since OPEC’s (Organization of the Petroleum Exporting Countries) deal in November 2016.
 A reduction in global crude oil supply outside the United States, driven by OPEC’s cuts and accompanied by rising US supply, could explain why the Brent-WTI spread has expanded.

-More recently, the spread may have expanded due to optimism surrounding OPEC’s extension of production cuts into 2H17, while US crude oil production keeps climbing, even as US inventories reach near record highs.
+More recently, the spread may have expanded due to optimism surrounding OPEC’s extension of production cuts into 2018, while US crude oil production keeps climbing—despite US inventories being near record highs.

 What’s impacting the Brent-WTI spread?

 Historically, WTI and Brent crude oil have traded close to each other, but WTI is easier to process.
 It’s also produced in the United States, the world’s largest demand center.
-For the most part, WTI has been trading at a small premium to Brent.
+So WTI has largely traded at a small premium to Brent in the past.

 Previously, US crude oil couldn’t be exported.
 Also, there wasn’t enough transportation capacity to get booming inland supplies to the main demand center for oil on the US Gulf Coast, which has most of the refining capacity in the United States.